aijaz/blog/content/posts/2015/09/2015-09-27-you-can-learn-a-lot-if-you-listen.markdown

-title: "You Can Learn A Lot If You Listen"
+title: You Can Learn A Lot If You Listen
 date: 2015-09-27 23:50
 comments: false
-description: "Theres no line at that place.
+description: Theres no line at that place.
 This other place here is packed with locals.
-It must have better food."
+It must have better food.
 Category: Opinion
 Tags: Travel, StreetSmarts